 Copyright © Nucleus Medical Media, Inc.

 Eosinophilia may be caused by an illness to a specific area or an overproduction of these cells.
-The cause will vary based on type of eosinophilia.
+The cause will vary based on the type of eosinophilia.
 Causes include:

 Sometimes the cause of eosinophilia is not known.